akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_votes": 0, // OPTIONAL, defaults to 0, can be negative

         "_timestamp": 1386475829970 // OPTIONAL, [UNIT: Milliseconds], defaults to current, but what's the point of migrating if you dont preserve dates.

+        "_path": "/myoldforum/topic/123#post56789", // OPTIONAL, the old path to reach this post's page and maybe deep link, defaults to ''

+        "_slug": "old-post-slug" // OPTIONAL, defaults to ''

 }
 ```